shamankingx/intune/README.md

 .admx files from vendor-name/admx/

-.adml files from vendor-name/adml/ (include language folder)
+.adml files from vendor-name/adml/ (include language subfolder if required)

-Once uploaded, Intune will allow creating configuration profiles using these templates.
+After uploading, you can create a configuration profile using the imported template.

 📚 Best Practices

-Keep all vendors separated at the root level
+Keep vendors separated at the root level

-Store ADMX and ADML files in their respective admx/ and adml/ folders
+Maintain consistent folder structure (admx/ and adml/)

-Use consistent commit messages, e.g.:
+Recommended commit examples:

 Update Chrome ADMX to version 131
 Fix Citrix Workspace ADMX using FixMyADMX
-Add custom ADMX for internal policy
+Add custom internal ADMX template

-Run FixMyADMX before uploading to Intune
+Always validate or fix templates before uploading to Intune

-Maintain a version history using a CHANGELOG.md
+Consider maintaining a CHANGELOG.md for tracking versions

-📄 License Notice
+📄 Licensing Notice

-Some ADMX templates are copyrighted by their respective vendors.
+Some ADMX/ADML templates are copyrighted by their respective software vendors.
-Review vendor licensing conditions before redistribution.
+Please review and comply with vendor licensing terms before redistributing files.